SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

 # Modelling the dynamic range of second-generation toehold switches

 Three open-source tools were developed for machine-learning based design of RNA devices, namely toehold switches.
 They have been developed for second-generation toehold switch designs, but could be adapted for first-generation toehold switches.
+Our software is made freely available for the scientific community under GNU GPLv3.

 (1) GrammarParser.py: